-Based in London, the Legatum Institute (LI) is an independent non-partisan public policy organisation whose research, publications, and programmes advance ideas and policies in support of free and prosperous societies around the world.
+The Legatum Institute (LI) is a non-partisan public policy think tank whose research, publications, and events advance ideas and policies in support of free and prosperous societies around the world.
+[More about LI]